-SD WAN (Software Defined Wide Area Network) is the hottest topic to hit the Wide Area Networking industry for some time and not without merit.
-It is set to continue its gain in importance and set the narrative for WAN deployments for the next few years.
+SD WAN (Software Defined Wide Area Network) is the hottest topic to hit the Wide Area Networking industry for some time, and not without merit.
+We expect it to gain in importance, and to set the narrative for WAN deployments for the next few years.

 What is SD WAN?

-For clarity, we will make the distinction between an SD WAN CPE solution which should be viewed of in terms of the management and functionality of the Customer Premise Equipment (CPE), and a complete SD WAN solution which encompasses the connectivity and more and is detailed further below.
+For clarity, we will make the distinction between an SD WAN CPE solution (which comprises the functionality and management of the CPE) and a complete SD WAN solution, which encompasses the connectivity and more.

-Download our free guide for SD WAN to help guide you through the myths and jargon you may come across along your journey to implementing your own solution.
+Download our free Introduction to SD WAN to help guide you through the myths and jargon you may come across along your journey to implementing your own solution.

 Where has SD-WAN come from?

 The SD WAN CPE market has been maturing for a couple of years having been founded by new start-ups, such as Viptela and Versa Networks in around 2012.